-Who Benefits from Complex Care Services?
+Who is Eligible for Complex Care Services?

 The Gillette Complex Care team can provide care for your child in the following ways:

 - Complex Care Clinic - focuses on centralizing and coordinating care for the most medically complex patients.

 - Quick Care Clinic - focuses on treating patients who are experiencing minor illnesses that require non-urgent care from providers who have training and experience in acute complex pediatrics.

 - Presurgical Patient Assessment and Risk Evaluation (PrePARE) - provides comprehensive, specialty-focused risk assessment and guidance for patients who have upcoming, high-risk surgical procedures.

 What Can You Expect from a Complex Care Appointment?

 Your child’s provider will do an extensive review of your child’s medical records that are available prior to your appointment.